ybensacq/tx-engine/README.md

 ## Future Improvements

+- Replace primitive decimals by BigDecimal to properly handle large values.
 - Implement concurrency to process multiple input files or streams simultaneously.
+- Logging to File: Instead of printing error messages to standard error, implement structured logging to a file.
+This will allow for better error tracking, facilitate debugging, and keep the program's output clean when run in production environments.
 - Enhance logging with different verbosity levels.
 - Add support for additional transaction types or multi-asset accounts.
 ---

 *This project is developed for educational purposes and is not intended for production use.*